IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 ## [Color Validator](https://color.a11y.com/)

-I tested the contras and tin was the result
+I tested the contrast and this was the result

 ![JS Validator](./assets/docs/contras-validate.png)